 This is human nature!

 We see outrageous examples of people talking about “alternative facts” and “my truth.”
-But the fact is, all of us have flawed human reasoning and self-deceptive human nature (Jeremiah 17:9).
-When God shows us actual facts and the actual truth, we can do the uncomfortable thing and admit we are wrong, or we can rise up and thrust it from our minds.
+But the true fact is that all of us have flawed human reasoning and self-deceptive human nature (see Jeremiah 17:9).
+When God shows us the actual facts and the actual truth, we can do the uncomfortable thing and admit that we are wrong, or we can rise up and thrust it out of our minds.

 Wow!
-John the Baptist—a type of Elijah, the man who prepared humanity for the coming of the Son of God—did zero miracles!
-Yet Jesus Christ said no greater man had been born of a woman (Matthew 11:11).
+John the Baptist, a type of Elijah, the man who prepared humanity for the coming of the Son of God, did zero miracles!
+Yet Jesus Christ said that no greater man had been born of a woman than John the Baptist (Matthew 11:11).

 “All things that John spoke of Christ were true,” my father writes in From the Beginning.
 “Everybody at that time and throughout history should have known who Jesus Christ was.
 John’s purpose was to reveal the true God—the real Christ.
 He revealed all about the Lord from the beginning—the God who became Jesus Christ.

 “Mr. Armstrong didn’t perform many great healings or do numerous miracles.
 He didn’t shake the nations as one Laodicean group said the Elijah would.
 But he did reveal the true God, which was why God sent him!”

 Is your religion revealing the true God?
 Is your own definition of right and wrong, your own set of facts, your own “truth,” your own religion revealing the true God?
 Or is the revealing of the true God done only by God Himself, through His Bible and through His work?
 Is it done on your terms or is it done on His terms?